PabloCorso/eol-decentralized-cup/README.md

 ## Technical limitations

 Currently the cup would need some considerate manual orchestration.
 This management will be centralized as opposed to the cup levels on which anyone can collaborate with.
-This centralized person or group or persons will be the cup admins.
+This centralized person or group of persons will be the cup admins.

-The cup must be managed by the admins in elma.online or somewhere else.
+The cup must be managed by the admins in elma.online and/or somewhere else.
 The duration must be set from the beginning.

 The levels ranking should be visible to everyone all the time and updated regularly by the admins.